Home

 It seems that people are increasingly afraid of leaving their homes without instant cell phone communication.
 I have become so dependent on my cell phone coverage that I have been known to call my wife when we are both at Costco just to find out what aisle she is in!

-Whenever I find that I am spending any extended time without internet connection, I just sort of twitch.
+Whenever I find that I am spending any extended time in the rv without internet connection, I just sort of twitch.
 In a normal evening, I can be on and off the web five or six times looking stuff up in response to normal conversations.

 When my wife and I are at a destination in our Class C Motorhome and there is no cell coverage or mobile internet connection we are, to put it mildly... somewhat uncomfortable.
 That doesn't need to happen anymore.
 There are ways to stay in mobile communication with family, friends, and associates no matter where you are.